Best Adoption Guide for Non-Indigenous Professionals in the NWT After Bill C-92

 The Act respecting First Nations, Inuit and Métis children, youth and families, upheld by the Supreme Court of Canada in 2024, establishes that decisions about Indigenous children must prioritize their cultural identity and connection to their home community.
 In NWT adoption, this plays out through two specific mechanisms.

-The Cultural Support Plan mandate: NWT CFS Standard 10.15 requires that non-Indigenous families adopting Indigenous children develop and maintain a Cultural Support Plan for the life of the adoption.
+The Cultural Support Plan mandate: NWT CFS Standard 10.15 requires that non-Indigenous families adopting an Indigenous child develop and maintain a Cultural Support Plan for the life of the adoption.
 This is not a one-time document submitted with the home study application — it is a permanent commitment with obligations that continue after finalization.

 The Cultural Connection Plan: What It Must Contain